rexbogani123/BackendDev_Case2_Bogani/Readme.md

 # Setup Instructions

-- Extract the zip file
+- Clone project or Extract the zip file
 - Open the solution in Visual Studio Code or your preferred IDE.

 # Update Connection String